 To sum it up so far, inadequate replacement of water and sodium will lead to early fatigue, weakness, nausea, muscle fatigue and cramping.

 So, HOW MUCH should you drink while training and racing?

 The American College of Sports Medicine (ACSM) Position Stand on Exercise and Fluid Replacement:

 Before Exercise: Preload by drinking “500 mls (milliliters) fluid two hours before exercise to allow adequate hydration and allow excessive water to be excreted by the kidneys.”

 Dr. Laura Ellis uses branded bottles to promote her medAge Comprehensive Health Program.
-Effervescent H2ProHydrate rehydration tablets mix with water.
+She recommends effervescent nunn brand or H2ProHydrate brand rehydration tablets that mix with water.

 Now, WHAT should you drink while training and racing?